 By targeting common problems that arise during the export process, I’m able to minimize disruption and ensure that I can access and share my work as needed.

-How can I export my OneNote notebooks with private information securely?
+How to export my OneNote notebooks with private information securely?

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.